 According to Forrester Research, customers expect easy and effective customer service that builds positive emotional connections every time they interact with a brand or organization.

 For businesses improving their organization’s customer experience is a high priority.

 Additionally, 40% of surveyed business leaders say that improving their organization’s customer experience (CX) is a high priority, ahead of initiatives like improving products and differentiation and reducing costs.

-Unfortunately most outdated legacy interactive voice response (IVR) systems were never designed with CX in mind and unable to handle nuanced customer enquiries which a menu system is not designed to address.
-At the same time some businesses can’t afford the staff to take phone calls 24/7 or provide enough capacity to manage spikes in demand.
-This is where conversational IVR comes in.
+Unfortunately, most outdated legacy interactive voice response (IVR) systems were never designed with CX in mind and unable to handle nuanced customer enquiries which a menu system is not designed to address.
+At the same time, some businesses can’t afford the staff to take phone calls 24/7 or provide enough capacity to manage spikes in demand.

 Conversational IVR is a software system which uses voice commands from customers to allow them to interact with IVR systems over telephony channels.